 In some cases, your ICP may be outdated, it might be too complicated, or it might just be inaccurate for this type of strategy.

 Take the time to really take a deep look and consider how account-based marketing strategies differ from inbound and outbound marketing strategies.

 If you aren't sure where to start, we've got a guide that will walk you through creating an ICP.

-2. Get your total addressable market list
+2. Get your target account list

 Ideally, you'll use a data tool like Lusha, Cognism, BuiltWith, and more — there are tons of data tool options out there.
 They let you input data points like industry, size, location, and revenue, then generate a list of companies.

 Once you get your target account list it's time to separate your list into tiers.

 You might separate the list based on revenue band — the highest revenue band, mid, low-level revenue — then decide how much you're willing to invest to convert each tier.